 Microsoft Learn helps learners get hands-on with programming languages, whether they are beginners or advanced.
 As a programming learner, you can choose to stay online and learn at your own pace or join instructor-led lessons.
 You can also get certified by the platform.

 There are many free ways to learn coding online.
-Depending on the program you choose, you can learn more or less at your own pace, explore interesting topics in depth, and connect with virtual communities.
+Depending on the program you choose, you can learn coding more or less at your own pace, explore interesting topics in-depth, and connect with virtual communities.